 - Manage risk

-And so for governance, as for other businesses, franchisors have a spectrum of possibilities from which to select.
+Franchisors have a spectrum of possibilities from which to select.
 At one end a franchisor can self-govern as an owner sole director, perhaps with the assistance of key employees and existing advisors (e.g., banker, lawyer, accountant, consultant, coach, mentor, etc).
 At the other end of the spectrum, a franchisor may operate with a large formal board of say eight directors – with the latter comprising non-executive and independent directors and, ideally, an independent chair.
 In between, there are various informal and formal structures involving advisory boards and/or formal (or statutory) boards.
-These can range in their formalisation of structure and operation (e.g., terms of reference, meeting focus, regularity, duration), types and experience of members, degrees of member independence (e.g., from executive positions and shareholdings), to mention a few dimensions.

 There is no one structure suited to all situations.
-And for literally all franchising companies, the governance structure will need to be planned and develop overtime.
-After all, not all companies can afford to invest more than $200,000 per year in director fees. *
+For literally all franchising companies, the governance structure will need to be planned and develop overtime.
+After all, not all companies can afford to invest more than $200,000 per year in director fees.*

 Important here is a fit between the franchisor’s situation and its governance structure – to ensure the franchise system has the best governance it can practicably afford.